gonza-lab/Wessons/README.md

 # Wessons

 ## Short description
-Wessons, an intelligent clasroom which can understand and advise you!
+Wessons, an intelligent clasroom that can understand and advise you!

 ## Long description
 [More detail is available here](DESCRIPTION.md)